Shounak-Ghosh/ATCS_RoboKinem/README.md

 - Disconnect the robot from the setup and power off.

 Now we must establish a connection between the Pi and our local device.

+- Download FileZilla and connect via the application prompts.
+  - Ex.
+Username: pi, Password: kinematics2022
+- Use `ssh pi@xx.xx.xx.xx` on our local terminal.